 With Tobias Conradi, I started a port of VLC to tvOS in 2015, which was completed in less than four months of evenings and nights leading to critical acclaim following the holiday season.

 Riplay was an innovative video startup and rental service in Paris, France.
 With my previous employer VideoLabs SAS, we built server components as well as client solutions for iOS and tvOS allowing streaming of remotely stored DVD media.

 RoomNetTV Ltd. provides innovative TV Entertainment solutions to the hospitality industry.
-With Lino Helms, Lilith Wittmann and Carola Nitz, I developed a tvOS application for rendering multicast and VoD streams of TV channels on the users control in their hotel rooms.
+With Lino Helms, (and initial contributions by Lilith Wittmann and Carola Nitz), I developed a tvOS application for rendering multicast and VoD streams of TV channels on the users control in their hotel rooms.
 This involved the development of a dedicated CMS to provide individual channel programming per hotel site.
 This replaced a previous system based on Mac minis through a full rewrite of the client and server.

 SES is the operator of the ASTRA satellite network and inventor of the SAT>IP standard, which allows the distribution of TV channels on the local network received through DVB-S2.
 It will transition to a standard by the DVB commitee for content distributed via DVB-T or DVB-C.

 For previous employer, VideoLabs SAS, I also developed an SDK app for distribution by SES S.A. to retrieve channels through the SAT>IP protocol for iOS, Android and tvOS.
 Executable binaries are available free of charge on the individual App Stores, the source code can be found on github.